thomashope/thomashope_xyz/README.md

 You can connect to Fastmail file hosting via WebDAV on Mac via finder, or Windows from Explorer by following [these instructions](https://www.fastmail.help/hc/en-us/articles/1500000277882-Remote-file-access)

+Alternatively use (Cyberduck)[https://cyberduck.io] to connect to the Fastmail server.
+Then choose *Action > Syncronize*, select the Public folder, set the type to *Upload*, then press *Continue*.

 ## TODO

 * generate an all posts archive page that includes the old tumblr posts